Oh-RAM! One and a Half Round Atomic Memory: Introduction

-\ppp{Contributions.} We address the gap between one-round and two-round implementations by examining the possibility of implementing aromic memory where read and write operations take ``one and a half rounds,'' i.e., where operations complete in \emph{three} message exchanges.
-For the asynchronous message-passing environments with process crashes we first present a SWMR algorithm where read operations take \emph{three} and write operations take \emph{two} communication exchanges.
-Considering the MWMR setting, we show that it is impossible to guarantee atomicity when both read and write operations complete in \emph{three} communication exchanges.
-We then present a MWMR implementation, where reads take \emph{three} and writes take \emph{four} communication exchanges.
-Both of our algorithms are \emph{optimal} in terms of communication exchanges for settings without constraints on the number of participants.
+\ppp{Contributions.} We focus on the gap between one-round and two-round algorithms by presenting atomic memory algorithms where read operations can take ``one and a half rounds,'' i.e., complete in \emph{three} communication exchanges.
+We also provide { SWMR} and { MWMR} algorithms where read operations complete in either \emph{two} or \emph{three} communication exchanges.
 We rigorously reason about the correctness of the algorithms.
-Additional details are as follows. \begin{enumerate} \item We present a new SWMR algorithm for atomic objects in the asynchronous message-passing model with processor crashes.
-The write operation takes \emph{two} communication exchanges and it is similar to the write operation of \ABD{}.
-Read operations take \emph{three} communication exchanges: (1) the reader sends a message to servers, (2) the servers share this information, and (3) once this is ``sufficiently'' done, servers reply to the reader.
+To assess the practicality of these implementations we simulate them and compare their performance.
+Additional details are as follows. \begin{enumerate} \item We present a new { SWMR} algorithm (\osam{}) for atomic objects in the asynchronous message-passing model with processor crashes.
+Write operations take \emph{two} communication exchanges and are similar to the write operations of \ABD{}.
+Read operations take \emph{three} communication exchanges: (1) the reader sends a message to servers, (2) the servers share this information, and (3)~once this is ``sufficiently'' done, servers reply to the reader.
 A key idea of the algorithm is that the reader returns the value that is associated with the \emph{minimum} timestamp (cf.~the observation in~\cite{CDGL04}).
-The read operations in this algorithm are optimal in terms of communication exchanges.
-(Section 3.)
+The read operations are optimal in terms of communication exchanges in light of \cite{HNS2017}.
+(Section \ref{sec:osam:algorithm}.)

-\item A major part of our contribution is to show the impossibility of MWMR implementations where both write and the read operations take \emph{three} communication exchanges.
-Specifically, we show that atomicity is violated even in a system that consists of two readers, two writers, and is subject to a single server failure.
-(Section~4.)